jeradg/FillWindow.js/readme.md

 You can see the plugin in action at http://gordoncressy.com.

 ## TODO
-- [ ] Add option "resize" that makes element resize to fill the window on browser resize.
+- [ ] Add option "resize".
+This would allow the user to bind FillWindow to the window resize event automatically, without having to write a handler themselves.
 - [ ] Make it work on mobile devices.